cathalmccabe/AWS-F1-Developer-Labs/IDCT_Lab.md

     source $XILINX_SDX/settings64.sh
     cd ~
     ```
-    *Note: the setup might create some warning messages regarding missing libraries but these can be safely ignored.*
+	*Note: the sdaccel_setup.sh script might generate warning messages, but these can be safely ignored.*

 1. Launch the SDAccel and open the predefined workspace containing the IDCT project: